pydio/pydio-doc-developer-guide/global_architecture.md

-Global Architecture

 In this section, we will go through the various technologies running under the hood of Pydio.
+You will learn how to setup a development environment how to get started hacking Pydio.

 [:summary]